Just what is NLP?

 NLP is a set of insights and skills

-You can use the NLP methods and insights to be more in charge of your thoughts and feelings.
+You can use the methods and insights of NLP to be more in charge of your thoughts and feelings.

-…and to communicate with other people much more effectively.
+… and to communicate with other people more effectively.

-NLP is an ever-growing collection of information and insights into how we human beings function.
-And this is backed up by a huge range of mental NLP Techniques that can enable us to improve how you think, behave and feel – and to assist others in doing the same.
+NLP is an ever-growing collection of information and insights into how human beings function.
+And this is backed by a vast range of mental NLP Techniques that can enable us to improve how you think, behave and feel – and to assist others in doing the same.

 Becoming skilled in NLP will enable you to: